Ellis R Owen

 High energy processes and phenomena around galaxies

 Cosmic rays modify the physical and dynamical properties of circum-galactic and intergalactic media, and drive the emission from large bubbles emanating from Milky Way like galaxies.
-Their presence and impacts around galaxies can be probed in a number of ways, from assessing the X-ray `color’ of distant galactic outflows, to the gamma-ray and radio emission from galaxy bubbles.
+They can also have an important role in regulating the evolution and material inter-flows between interacting galaxies, like those tightly knit together in compact groups.
+The presence and impacts of cosmic rays around galaxies can be probed in a number of ways, from assessing the X-ray `color’ of distant galactic outflows, to the gamma-ray and radio emission from galaxy bubbles.
 [Find out more here]

 The origins and characteristics of energetic backgrounds